 The first step in the enrollment process is to complete an online application by visiting slhs.us, Admissions tab.
-Once the application has been reviewed and accepted by Shoreland, an e-mail will be sent directing the applicant to complete enrollment online.
+If a prospective student would like to shadow another Shoreland student for a day, a request can be made through the office.
+Shadows must be in 5th grade or older.
+Once the application has been reviewed and accepted by Shoreland, an email will be sent directing the applicant to complete enrollment online.
 Upon filling out the necessary information options are given in regards to remittance of enrollment fee to Shoreland.
-If assistance is needed, please contact the school office: 262-859-2595
+If assistance is needed, please contact the school office: 262-859-2595.